leafuk/pill-box-event/README.md

-# pill-box-event
+# Pill-box Event handler 💊
-Lambda function logs a pill taking event 💊 and publishes SNS message to alert user by SMS 📱
+Lambda function which logs a pill taking event 💊 and publishes SNS message to alert user by SMS 📱